-We now define a general parametrized class of direct-revelation commit-and-run protocols without any third party.
-Our main result will be that a suitable choice of such a protocol has the desirable properties of the mediated protocol from \cref{mediated}, despite the absence of a third party.
-In this section, we focus on defining the mechanics of running such protocols; we postpone the discussion of the semantic meaning of the various parts of the protocol to the next section, in which we formalize the desiderata from our protocols.
+In this section, we define commit-and-run protocols with a focus on the mechanics of running them; we postpone the discussion of the semantic meaning of the various parts of these protocols to \cref{desiderata}, in which we formalize the desiderata for our protocols.